• Skip to primary navigation

 Apple French Toast Ingredients:

-- 8 slices of day-old challah or brioche bread
+• 8 slices of day-old brioche or challah bread

 Maple-Caramel Syrup Ingredients:

-- To caramelize the apples, place a large non-stick frying pan over medium-high heat, and add the 2 tablespoons of butter in.
+4. To caramelize the apples, place a large non-stick frying pan over medium-high heat, and add the 2 tablespoons of butter in.
 Once melted, add the apples in and saute them for about 4 to 5 minutes, until softened and lightly browned.
-Add in 3 tablespoons of the brown sugar and the pinch of cinnamon, and continue to saute them for another 1-2 minutes longer, then spoon into a bowl and keep warm.
+Add in 3 tablespoons of the brown sugar and the pinch of cinnamon, and continue to saute them for another 1 to 2 minutes longer, then spoon into a bowl and keep warm.

-- To fry the french toast, place a large non-stick frying pan over medium heat, and once hot, rub a stick of butter in the hot pan to coat the bottom liberally.
-Dip a piece of the bread in the batter to coat both sides well, then add it to the hot buttered pan and allow it to brown for about 2-3 minutes per side (do a couple of pieces at a time if possible).
+8. To fry the french toast, place a large non-stick frying pan over medium heat, and once hot, rub a stick of butter in the hot pan to coat the bottom liberally.
+Dip a piece of the sliced brioche (or challah bread) in the batter to coat both sides well, then add it to the hot buttered pan and allow it to brown for about 2 to 3 minutes per side (do a couple of pieces at a time if possible).
 Place the cooked French toast into the warm oven to hold while you prepare the remaining slices.

 Tips & Tidbits for my Caramel Apple French Toast recipe:

-- Honeycrisp apples, or your favorite variety: I happen to like Honeycrisp apples here as they are nice and sweet and apple-y, but you could certainly use Gala, Granny Smith or your favorite apples here wonderfully.
-Use which ever apple is fresh, firm, and most flavorful.
+• Honeycrisp apples, or your favorite variety: I happen to like Honeycrisp apples here as they are nice and sweet and full of apple flavor, but you could certainly use Gala, Granny Smith or your favorite apples here.
+Use which ever apple is fresh, firm, and most flavorful for you.

-- Maple-caramel syrup, or traditional pancake syrup: Because I like to keep with the caramel apple theme here, and love a semi-homemade syrup for this recipe, I'm using a combo of real maple syrup and prepared caramel sauce along with vanilla.
-That's it, very easy.
-But feel free to save some time and use plain maple syrup, or your favorite pancake syrup here.
+• Maple-caramel syrup, or traditional pancake syrup: Because I like to keep with the caramel apple theme here, and love a semi-homemade syrup for this recipe, I'm using a combo of real maple syrup and prepared caramel sauce along with vanilla—that's it, very easy.
+But feel free to save some time and use plain maple syrup, or your favorite pancake syrup.

-- Make this apple French toast recipe ahead: While it's best to prep/fry the French toast just before you plan on enjoying this recipe, you can make the other components ahead of time.
-Just mix together the ingredients for the spiced cream cheese and keep that cold in a covered container, as well as caramelizing the apples, allowing them to cool, and keeping them in a container in the fridge.
-You can do the same with the maple-caramel syrup.
-Then, just gently re-heat the apples and syrup before assembling.
+• Make this apple French toast recipe ahead: While it's best to prep/fry the French toast just before you plan on enjoying this recipe, you can make the other components ahead of time.
+Just mix together the ingredients for the spiced cream cheese and keep that mix cold in a covered container.
+You can also caramelize the apples ahead, allowing them to cool, then keeping them in a container in the fridge.
+The maple-caramel syrup can be prepared ahead as well.
+When ready, just gently re-heat the apples and syrup before assembling.

 Craving more cozy apple recipes?
 Check out these spicy Baked Apples with Cranberry Nut Crumble, these moist Apple Muffins, these fluffy Apple Pancakes, this apple-infused Snickerdoodle Cake, this Apple Coffee Cake, or this Apple Bread with Cinnamon Sugar Streusel!